milos-p-lab/VB6-on-Windows-11/README.md

 ---

-## 💡 Note on ActiveX Component Versions (e.g., MSCOMCTL.OCX)
+## 💡 Note on ActiveX Component Versions (e.g., mscomctl.ocx)

 This setup includes the official versions of key ActiveX components shipped with Microsoft Visual Basic 6.0 Service Pack 6 (SP6).
-For example, MSCOMCTL.OCX is provided in version 6.1.98.34, which is the original SP6 release.
+For example, `mscomctl.ocx` is provided in version 6.1.98.34, which is the original SP6 release.

 You may currently have newer versions of these files installed (e.g., 6.1.98.46, 6.1.98.50), which might have been registered by: